Benjamin-Lee/DNAvisualization.org/paper/paper.md

 As DNA sequencing technology becomes more commonplace, tools for the analysis of its data are among the most cited papers in science [@wrenBioinformaticsProgramsAre2016].
 The reason is simple: DNA sequences are, by themselves, almost completely unintelligible to humans.
 Seeing meaningful patterns in DNA sequences (which are often too large to be shown in their entirety on a screen) is a significant challenge for researchers.
 One approach to addressing this problem is to convert DNA sequences into two-dimensional visualizations that capture some part of the biological information contained within the sequences.
 This has the benefit of taking advantage of the highly developed human visual system, which is capable of tremendous feats of pattern recognition and memory [@bradyVisualLongtermMemory2008].

-A variety of methods have been proposed to convert DNA sequences into two dimensional visualizations [@randicCompact2DGraphical2003; @qiUsingHuffmanCoding2011; @guoNumericalCharacterizationDNA2003; @yauDNASequenceRepresentation2003; @gatesSimpleWayLook1986; @zou2DGraphicalRepresentation2014; @jeffreyChaosGameRepresentation1990; @pengLongrangeCorrelationsNucleotide1992; @leeSquiggleUserfriendlyTwodimensional].
+A variety of methods have been proposed to convert DNA sequences into two dimensional visualizations [@randicCompact2DGraphical2003; @qiUsingHuffmanCoding2011; @guoNumericalCharacterizationDNA2003; @yauDNASequenceRepresentation2003; @gatesSimpleWayLook1986; @zou2DGraphicalRepresentation2014; @jeffreyChaosGameRepresentation1990; @pengLongrangeCorrelationsNucleotide1992; @leeSquiggleUserfriendlyTwodimensional2018; @bariEffectiveEncodingDNA2013].
 These methods are highly heterogenous, but, for the sake of this paper, we will only discuss methods with no degeneracy, *i.e.* methods that produce visualizations which may be unambiguously transformed back into the DNA sequence from which they were generated.
 All of these methods share a single feature: they map each nucleotide in a DNA sequence to one or more points in the Cartesian plane.

+One effect of mapping each base to at least one point is that the number of points grows linearly with the length of the DNA sequence.
+This poses a technological challenge, as the technology to sequence DNA has vastly outpaced tools to visualize it.
+Indeed, there is currently a dearth of DNA visualization tools capable of implementing the variety of methods that have been introduced in the literature [@thomasGraphDNAJavaProgram2007; @arakawaGenomeProjectorZoomable2009; @leeSquiggleUserfriendlyTwodimensional2018].

+# Methods

+## Implementation

+## Interface

+# Results

+## Performance

+# Discussion

+# Conclusion

+# Data Availability

+The website is freely accessible at [https://DNAvisualization.org](https://dnavisualization.org).

 # References